cybertec-postgresql/pgwatch2/README.md

 * The administrative Web UI doesn't have by default any security.
 Configurable via env. variables.
 * Viewing Grafana dashboards by default doesn't require login.
 Editing needs a password.
 Configurable via env. variables.
 * InfluxDB has no authentication in Docker setup, so one should just not expose the ports when having concerns.
-* Dashboards based on "pg_stat_statements" (Stat Statement Overview / Top) expose actual queries.
+* Dashboards based on the "stat_statements" metric (Stat Statement Overview / Top) expose actual queries.
 They are mostly stripped of details though, but if no risks can be taken the dashboards (or at least according panels) should be deleted.
-As an alternative "pg_stat_statements_calls" can be used, which only records total runtimes and call counts.
+Or as an alternative "stat_statements_no_query_text" or "pg_stat_statements_calls" metrics can be used, which don't store query texts.
 * Safe certificate connections to Postgres are supported as of v1.5.0
 * Encrypting/decrypting passwords stored in the config DB or in YAML config files possible from v1.5.0.
 An encryption passphrase/file needs to be specified then via PW2_AES_GCM_KEYPHRASE / PW2_AES_GCM_KEYPHRASE_FILE.
 By default passwords are stored in plaintext.